1930s Fashion: A Stylish Journey Through the Decade of Elegance

 The typical 1930s silhouette emphasized long, flowing lines.
 Women’s clothing was designed to elongate the figure, with bias-cut dresses and skirts that flared from the waist.
 Tailored suits featured broad shoulders and nipped-in waists.

-See also 1970s Fashion: A Retro Revival That Shaped Modern Style
+See also Y2K Fashion: A Nostalgic Comeback in Modern Style

 Summary